 Low-flow showerheads use a smaller amount of water than other types, yet they make you feel as though the flow is as strong as any out there.
 These products are as excellent as they are eco-friendly, and they could save you money on your water bill.

-Speaker showerheads like the Kohler Moxie combine a regular showerhead with a wireless speaker.
-Most of these products work via bluetooth, so they'll pick up any bluetooth-enabled device within a specified radius.
+Speaker showerheads combine a regular showerhead with a wireless speaker.
+Most of these products work via Bluetooth, so they'll pick up any Bluetooth-enabled device within a specified radius.
 You can play music from that device, and it will come out through the shower speaker.

 Some showerheads fix directly to the wall.
 Other “handheld” models attach to a flexible hose.